lj020326/pipeline-automation-lib/docs/javaPipeline/README.md

 ### 3. Prepare Build Configuration

 Before we can build the application, we need to prepare the build configuration.
-We have to know if we're dealing with a mainline build (trunk/master), what is your maven/java version and any pipeline parameters you have configured in the jenkins.properties file.
+We have to know if we're dealing with a mainline build (trunk/main), what is your maven/java version and any pipeline parameters you have configured in the jenkins.properties file.

 Once this is done, we can execute the appropriate build.

 ### 4. Build

-If your build is on a mainline (master or trunk branch) it will do a *maven release* (see 4.b) and create a tag.
+If your build is on a mainline (main or trunk branch) it will do a *maven release* (see 4.b) and create a tag.
 If you're using Git, it will only push your tag.
 If you use SVN it will also update the version of your pom.xml as you'd expect from a maven release.

 If your build is not on a mainline it will do a *mvn deploy* (see 4.c) and use it can upload a snapshot build.